Tad Jones (politician)

-Tad Jones (born October 23, 1972) is a United States Republican politician from Oklahoma.
-Jones served in the Oklahoma House of Representatives as the Majority Floor Leader.
+Tad Jones (born October 23, 1972) is an American politician from Oklahoma.
+A member of the Republican Party, Jones served in the Oklahoma House of Representatives as the Majority Floor Leader.

 Jones was first elected to the House of Representatives in 1998.
 Due to term limits placed on him by the Oklahoma Constitution, his final term ended in November 2010.

-He currently resides in Claremore with his wife Samantha and their three children, Logan, Blake and Connor.

 Early life and career

 Jones was born in Tucson, Arizona on October 23, 1972.
 His parents are Ted and Corky (Burkert) Jones.
 Tad graduated from Oologah High School in 1991 and then went to the University of Mississippi as a walk-on QB.
 Tad Jones transferred to the University of Tulsa in 1993 where he was a walk-on QB for the Golden Hurricane and he eventually gained a football scholarship.
 He graduated from Tulsa University in 1996 and he earned a degree in marketing.
 Jones is a member of the Fellowship of Christian Athletes and Rotary International.